 Convener: Louise Slater

-Co-Conveners: Shaun Harrigan, Tobias Gauster, Alexander Hurley, Guillaume Thirel.
+Co-Conveners: Shaun Harrigan, Claudia Vitolo, Tobias Gauster, Alexander Hurley, Guillaume Thirel.

 Looking forward to presenting my research at the Oxford Water Network seminar series!
 More details here.